Taeniopoda eques

-Taeniopoda eques, the western horse lubber grasshopper, is a relatively large grasshopper species of the family Romaleidae found in the arid lower Sonoran life zone of the southwestern United States and northern Mexico.
-Northern populations are identifiable by their shiny black bodies and black and yellow reticulated forewings.
-Some southern populations are yellow in the adult stage.
+Taeniopoda eques, the western horse lubber grasshopper, is a relatively large grasshopper species of the family Romaleidae found in arid and semi-arid parts of southwestern United States to central and southwestern Mexico.
+Most populations are identifiable by their shiny black bodies with contrasting yellow markings, but some adults (frequent in parts of Mexico, rare in the United States) are mostly yellowish, orangish or greenish.
 The species is unique in using its black coloration to thermoregulate and in being chemically defended.
-The aposematic coloration warns vertebrate predators of its unpalatability and allows the grasshopper to roost conspicuously upon desert shrubs.
+The aposematic coloration warns vertebrate predators of its unpalatability and allows the grasshopper to roost conspicuously upon shrubs.

 Etymology

 T. eques was first described by Hermann Burmeister in 1838.
 The vernacular lubber refers to the flightless terrestrial status of the subfamily Romaleinae.
 Eques is the Latin term for "horseman".